sagemath/trac_to_gh/Issue 4242.md

 # Issue 4242: Bugfix for dominates() method of partition.py (with patch; needs review)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4242

 Original creator: jbandlow